 They are comfortable straight out of the box, I’m more than happy wearing them around the house, as they feel like slippers.
 I would happily go out for a 20-mile walk without worrying about wearing them in.
 I have done this before with Inov-8 footwear, without problem.

 The G-grip means they have Graphene soles.
-Inov-8 are one of the first companies to use it in their sole.
+Inov-8 are one of the first companies to use it in their soles.
 Graphene is acclaimed to be the world’s strongest material, 200 times stronger than steel.
 Inov-8 has infused graphene into the rubber outsoles, making them harder wearing.

 The Inov-8 insoles in the Inov-8 Roclite 275 are thinner and lighter weight than those in the 325 boots.
 Which means there’s not quite so much cushioning.
 The standard insole Inov-8 supplied with the boots were worn out within a few hundred miles on my LEJOG walk, I found I had to change them for some thicker more supportive Super Feet insoles.
 The standard insoles had gone thin and the bottom of the boots were feeling rough.
 I was carrying a heavy backpack, so they would probably last longer in normal use.